LitExtension Blog

 Step 4 (cont).
 Make sure the fields are properly mapped.

 After that, click “Submit” and check the upload result at “Products” > “All Products.”
-At this stage, the WooCommerce variable product will appear but doesn’t display any variations yet.
+At this stage, the WooCommerce import variable products display will appear, but doesn’t display any variations yet.

 Step 5.
 Upload the variations CSV